-Remained on CPAP Select this box if the infant remained on CPAP only, a combination of CPAP/HFNC/LFNC or room air for only or any the first 7 days post- initial extubation.
+Remained on CPAP only or any combination of CPAP/HFNC/LFNC /BiPhasic CPAP or Select this box if the infant remained on CPAP only, a combination of CPAP/HFNC/LFNC/BiPhasic CPAP or room air for the first 7 days post- initial extubation.
 The end point refers to the end of 7 24-hour periods.
-This end point combination of (date/time) is displayed on the screen when the date/time of initial extubation is entered above.
-CPAP/HFNC/LFNC or room air If selected, indicate the maximum value (cmH 2 O) of PEEP on CPAP used over the first 7 days post-initial extubation.
-If the maximum PEEP >12 cmH 2 O, enter the date and time when it exceeded the suggested maximum.
+This end point (date/time) is displayed on the screen when the date/time of initial extubation is entered above. room air If selected, indicate the maximum value (cmH 2 O) of PEEP on CPAP or MAP on BiPhasic CPAP used over the first 7 days post-initial extubation.
+If the maximum PEEP or MAP on BiPhasic >12 cmH 2 O, enter the date and time when it exceeded the suggested maximum.
 This value only needs to be recorded for the first event in which PEEP was exceeded.
-Changed (escalated) to another mode If the infant was changed (or escalated) to another mode from CPAP within the first 7 days post-initial extubation, select the new mode used.
-Record the first event only. from CPAP 1.
-NIPPV 2.
+BiPhasic CPAP Score if BiPhasic CPAP was used at any time within first 7 days post-initial extubation.
+Note : Biphasic CPAP offers two levels of CPAP and may be labeled as any of the following: "Biphasic CPAP", "Bi-level CPAP", "Duo-PAP", "SiPAP", or "BiPAP".
+Changed (escalated) to another mode from CPAP If the infant was changed (or escalated) to another mode from CPAP within the first 7 days post-initial extubation, select the new mode used.
+Record the first event only.
+1. NIPPV 2.
 NIHFV 3.
 NIV-NAVA 4.
+Intubation

-Intubation 5.
-Other If selected, record the date and time when the mode was changed from CPAP to another mode.
+5. Other If selected, record the date and time when the mode was changed from CPAP to another mode.
 Record the first event only.
-Also enter the settings on CPAP prior to switching modes.
-Include the value of PEEP in cmH 2 O and FiO2.
+Also enter the settings on CPAP or BiPhasic prior to switching modes.
+Include the value of PEEP or MAP respectively in cmH 2 O and FiO2.

-NIPPV arm - Assessment of respiratory support following initial extubation

-This section is enabled when NIPPV is selected as the NRS support mode utilized.
+NIPPV arm - Assessment of respiratory support following initial extubation This section is enabled when NIPPV is selected as the NRS support mode utilized.

-Remained on

-NIPPV only or

-combination of

-NIPPV/HFNC/LFN

-C or room air

-Select this box if the infant remained on NIPPV only, a combination of NIPPV/HFNC/LFNC or room air for the first 7 days post-initial extubation.
+- Remained on NIPPV only or combination of NIPPV/HFNC/LFN C or room air Select this box if the infant remained on NIPPV only, a combination of NIPPV/HFNC/LFNC or room air for the first 7 days post-initial extubation.
 The end point refers to the end of 7 24-hour periods.
 This end point (date/time) is displayed on the screen when the date/time of initial extubation is entered above.

-If selected, enter the following:

-- 1. The maximum value of PEEP on NIPPV within the first 7 days post-initial extubation. - If the maximum PEEP >10 cmH2O, record the date and time when it exceeded the suggested maximum. - 2.
-The maximum value of PIP on NIPPV within the first 7 days post-initial extubation. - ➤ If the maximum PIP >24 cmH2O, record the date and time when it exceeded the suggested maximum. - 3.
-The maximum set rate on NIPPV in bpm within the first 7 days post-initial extubation. - If the maximum rate on NIPPV >60 bpm, record the date and time when it exceeded the suggested maximum.
+If selected, enter the following: The maximum value of PEEP on NIPPV within the first 7 days post-initial extubation.
+If the maximum PEEP >10 cmH2O, record the date and time when it exceeded the suggested maximum.
+The maximum value of PIP on NIPPV within the first 7 days post-initial extubation.
+If the maximum PIP >24 cmH2O, record the date and time when it exceeded the suggested maximum.
+The maximum set rate on NIPPV in bpm within the first 7 days post-initial extubation.
+If the maximum rate on NIPPV >60 bpm, record the date and time when it exceeded the suggested maximum.
+Changed (escalated) to another mode from NIPPV If the patient was changed (or escalated) to another mode from NIPPV within the first 7 days post-initial extubation, select the new mode used.

-Only record the first event out of the three and no need to look beyond.

-Changed (escalated) to another mode from NIPPV

-If the patient was changed (or escalated) to another mode from NIPPV within the first 7 days post-initial extubation, select the new mode used.
 Record the first event only.

-- 1. CPAP >10 cm H2O

-- If the patient was switched to CPAP from NIPPV, record the PEEP level.

-- 2. NIHFV

-- 3. NIV- NAVA

-- 4. Intubation

-- 5. Other

-If selected, record the date and time when the mode was changed from NIPPV to another mode.
+1. CPAP >10 cm H2O If the patient was switched to CPAP from NIPPV, record the PEEP level.
+2. NIHFV 3.
+NIV- NAVA 4.
+Intubation 5.
+Other If selected, record the date and time when the mode was changed from NIPPV to another mode.
 Record the first event only.
 Also enter the settings on NIPPV prior to switching modes.
-Include the values of PIP and PEEP in cmH_2O , NIPPV rate in bpm, i-Time in seconds and FiO2.
+Include the values of PIP and PEEP in cmH2O, NIPPV rate in bpm, i-Time in seconds and FiO2.